-A student of the game, Parys Haralson developed a meticulous work ethic at a young age, working in his grandfather’s junkyard.
-He joined New Orleans late in the preseason from the San Francisco 49ers and contributed to their outside linebacker corps, appearing in 16 games with eight starts and recording 35 tackles (16 solo), 3.5 sacks and one pass defense.
-A fifth-round draft pick of the 49ers in 2006, Haralson entered the starting lineup in 2007 and has appeared in 102 career games with 76 starts and posted totals of 330 tackles (186 solo), 25 sacks, five passes defensed, three forced fumbles and four fumble recoveries.
+A student of the game, Parys Haralson developed a meticulous work ethic at a young age, working in his grandfather’s junkyard in Mississippi.
+He was acquired by New Orleans from San Francisco late in the 2013 preseason and has been a consistent performer at the outside linebacker position.
+A fifth-round draft pick of the 49ers in 2006, Haralson has appeared in 118 career games with 88 starts and posted totals of 380 tackles (209 solo), 28 sacks, five passes defensed, three forced fumbles and five fumble recoveries.

-NFL CAREER – A student of the game, Parys Haralson developed a meticulous work ethic at a young age, working in his grandfather’s junkyard.
-He joined New Orleans late in the preseason from the San Francisco 49ers and contributed to their outside linebacker corps, appearing in 16 games with eight starts and recording 35 tackles (16 solo), 3.5 sacks and one pass defense.
-A fifth-round draft pick of the 49ers in 2006, Haralson entered the starting lineup in 2007 and has appeared in 102 career games with 76 starts and posted totals of 330 tackles (186 solo), 25 sacks, five passes defensed, three forced fumbles and four fumble recoveries.
+NFL CAREER – A student of the game, Parys Haralson developed a meticulous work ethic at a young age, working in his grandfather’s junkyard in Mississippi.
+He was acquired by New Orleans from San Francisco late in the 2013 preseason and has been a consistent performer at the outside linebacker position.
+A fifth-round draft pick of the 49ers in 2006, Haralson has appeared in 118 career games with 88 starts and posted totals of 380 tackles (209 solo), 28 sacks, five passes defensed, three forced fumbles and five fumble recoveries.

 Parys Haralson speaks with reporters on Thursday, September 25, 2014.
 Video by Justin Stout.
 (New Orleans Saints video)